joncheng-dev/EluneApi.Solution/README.md

 ## Description

-A Web API app that shares data about state and national parks in the State of Oregon complete with full CRUD functionality.
+A Web API app that shares data about a user's 'baby' sleeping, nursing, and bathroom times and durations with full CRUD functionality.
 Data is accessible by a client.
-Pagination is used to display a limited number of results at a time.

 - _This web API application is written using C#, run using .NET framework, and database query and relationships handled with Entity Framework Core._
 - _Data annotations validate input._
-- _Full CRUD functionality for the `Park` class / model._
+- _Full CRUD functionality for the `Baby` class / model._
-- _Data storage is managed using MySQL.
-Entity Framework Core .NET Command-line Tools (or dotnet ef) is used for database version control -- migrations inform MySQL on database structure and updates._
+- _Data storage is managed using PostgreSQL.
+Entity Framework Core .NET Command-line Tools (or dotnet ef) is used for database version control -- migrations inform PostgreSQL on database structure and updates._
 - _Swashbuckle (Swagger, Swagger UI) and Postman are used to document and test API endpoints._

 ## Technologies Used